frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 least a memory copy to provide a contiguous bytestream abstraction to the upper layer, at the receiver.

-This documents suggests slight changes to the QUIC protocol to offer the opportunity for implementers to provide a contiguous zero-copy abstraction at the receiver side, which is otherwise impossible to do from {{RFC9000}}'s specifications using atomic interfaces from crypgraphy backends.
-We temporally call this extensions QUIC VReverso.
-With this extension, frames' content are encoded in reverse ordering and would be processed from right to left at the receiver, instead of the usual left to right as in any protocol.
+This documents suggests another QUIC Version demanding the Stream frame to always be the first frame if any, and reversing the wire representation of the QUIC protocol.
+These two changes offer the opportunity for implementers to provide a contiguous zero-copy abstraction at the receiver side for each stream using the decryption internal copy for data reassembly.
+With this version, QUIC frames are encoded in reverse ordering and would be processed from right to left at the receiver, instead of the usual left to right as in any protocol.
+The stream frame may be followed by any number of control frame up to packet boundary.
+Other stream frames may be packed within the same packet, although receiver implementations would not be able to process them in contiguous zero-copy.

 # Goals

-We aim to change how the QUIC protocol specifies its frames to support contiguous zero-copy.
+We aim to change how the QUIC protocol specifies its frames to support a stream abstraction with the option to offer a contiguous zero-copy interface to the upper layer.
 A few more bytes have also to be added within the protected short header.
-Those changes are however engineered with goals
+Those changes are however engineered with goals to:
-to:

-- Create minimal work for existing implementation to migrate to this extension.
+- Minimize added control overheads.
+- Incremental support is possible: minimal work for existing implementations to migrate to this extension would need: 1) a change within the packet header packetization logic, adding two variable integers.
+The masking algorithm stays unchanged and maintains its cryptographic properties.
+2) The wire representation reverses field ordering within frames.
+3) a decrypted QUIC packet payload must be processed at the receiver rewinding from the packet's last decrypted byte to the first frame.
+Steps 2) and 3) should mirror existing code.
+- Does not mandate existing QUIC implementations to support this version.
+Can fallback to QUIC v1 (by the QUIC protocol negotiation design).
-- Does not modify any of the QUIC's transport properties and does not conflict with the goals of any ongoing work on QUIC extensions (e.g., MPQUIC).
+- Does not modify any of the QUIC's transport properties (i.e., HoL blocking avoidance, multiplexing, extensibility, ...) and does not conflict with the goals of any ongoing work on QUIC extensions (e.g., MPQUIC) otherwise than by requiring them to change as well their wire representation.
-- Does not impact QUIC's security.
+- Does not impact QUIC's security/safety assuming implementers follow added guidance specific to Reverso.
-- Does not modify encryption/decryption implementations such that compatibility with existing crypto backends are preserved.
+- Encryption/decryption stays compatible with current usage of existing crypto libraries.
+- Implementations that have chosen a memory model to handle data reassembly themselves and expose owned contiguous ranges of bytes in QUIC v1 can write a Reverso implementation without changing their Stream reading API.
+Applications using these implementations may then receive a QUIC update improving packet processing efficiency on negotiated QUIC Reverso connections.

 # Conventions and Definitions